 I like this painting and I'm a fan of Waterhouse's style.
 I think this is the perfect piece for a modern reinterpretation of the original subject, but my intention is to avoid a slavish reproduction of the painting; I want to imagine a new girl, with a new face, in a new pose.

-I'd just like to say a few words about my digital painting technique.
+First, a few words about my digital painting technique.
 The final painting effect is very traditional.
-I'll be using a classic canvas texture, and Charcoal, Conte and oil brushes.
+I'll be using a classic canvas texture, and the Charcoal, Conte and Oil brushes.
 My colour palette is reminiscent of Waterhouse's original work, but I'll be creating a lighter-looking scene.

 01. Initial considerations

-Charcoal and Smudge are ideal for depicting the main shapes because they'll enable me to combine colours and develop textures on the various surfaces in the illustration.
-Oil brushes help me to define precise details and add interesting brush strokes on areas that risk looking flat.
+The Charcoal and Smudge brushes are ideal for depicting the main shapes because they enable me to combine colours and develop textures on the various surfaces in the illustration.
+Oil brushes help to define precise details and add interesting brush strokes on areas that risk looking flat.

 02. Charcoal, Conte and Smudge tools